OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-03.md

 ## Genesis 3:9

-But the Lord God called to the man, and said to him, “Where are you?”
+The Lord God called out to the man, asking, “Where are you?”

 ## Genesis 3:10